Enforcing Arbitration Awards: Everything You Need to Know

 If a party fails to file a motion to vacate, modify or correct within three months and the successful party in the arbitration timely seeks to enforce the award, the party opposing confirmation and entry of judgment may not move to vacate, modify or correct the award and may not even defend the award on grounds that could have been the basis for a timely motion.

 Right is waived In effect, if an unsuccessful party fails to move rapidly to challenge an award, it waives (or at least risks waiver of) its right to have a court intervene on its behalf.
-The Uniform Act requires a party seeking an order vacating, modifying or correcting the award to file its motion within 90 days of delivery of a copy of the award.
-If the basis for the motion to vacate is corruption, fraud or other undue means, however, the party only need file the motion within 90 days of the time the party knew or should have known of the grounds for the motion.
+The Uniform Act requires a party seeking an order vacating, modifying, or correcting the award to file its motion within 90 days of delivery of a copy of the award.
+If the basis for the motion to vacate is corruption, fraud, or other undue means, however, the party only needs to file the motion within 90 days of the time the party knew or should have known of the grounds for the motion.

 Arbitration Awards and Judgments

 Once the successful party (the "judgment creditor") obtains a judgment on the arbitration award, that party may wait for the unsuccessful party (the "judgment debtor) to voluntarily comply or may seek an order of execution from the court.
 An order of execution (often in a standard, prescribed format) directs a sheriff to seize the property of the debtor.
 In Missouri, for example, execution orders may be directed to and executed in any county within the state.
 If execution is sought against property in a state other than that in which the judgment was entered, the execution will be governed by the other state's statute on the execution of foreign judgments.
 Most states have adopted some version of the Uniform Enforcement of Foreign Judgments Act (Uniform Enforcement Act) or the Revised Uniform Enforcement of Foreign Judgments Act, an abbreviated version of the Uniform Enforcement Act.